Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Simulation and Experimental Results

 \subsection{7-DOF Franka Research 3 Manipulator}

-The robotic manipulator used in the second case study is a Franka Research 3 (Figure \ref{fig:franka}), a lightweight 7-DOF robot designed for human-robot collaborative applications \cite{FRANKA}.
-For this study, the maximum allowable joint velocity and joint torque are set to $\overline{v} = 6$ rad/s and $\overline{\tau} = 8$ N-m, respectively \cite{FRANKA2, FRANKA3}.
-The velocity and acceleration levels are designed for all joints with the parameters $p_x = 1, q_x = 0.1, \mu_x = 0.5$, and $p_v = 2, q_v = 0.1, \mu_v = 0.5$, respectively.

-This case study demonstrates the scalability of the proposed approach.
-We conducted three experiments: (i) nominal task execution, (ii) dynamics alteration by attaching a water bottle to illustrate robustness to \textbf{unknown system parameters}, and (iii) applying sudden jerks to demonstrate \textbf{disturbance rejection}.
-In all cases, the controller achieved effective tracking while respecting \textbf{input constraints}, validating its suitability for complex, high-dimensional systems.
+The second case study uses a 7-DOF Franka Research~3 robot \cite{FRANKA} with joint limits $\overline{v}=6$~rad/s and $\overline{\tau}=8$~N-m.
+Funnel parameters are set to $p_x=1$, $q_x=0.1$, $\mu_x=0.5$ and $p_v=2$, $q_v=0.1$, $\mu_v=0.5$ for all the 7 joints.
+Three experiments are performed: (a) nominal tracking, (b) payload variation (attaching a water bottle to one of the links) to illustrate robustness to unknown dynamics, and (c) external disturbances.
+In all cases, the controller maintains accurate tracking while satisfying input constraints.
 Hardware results are shown in Figure~\ref{fig:simFRANKA1}, with videos available \href{https://drive.google.com/file/d/15S_USJ11sCcmMG9JdmNWkoCA4rXxKiZf/view?usp=sharing}{here}.